uber/cadence/service/worker/scanner/README.md

 # A brief* overview of Scanner and Fixer and how to control them

+First and foremost: most code in this folder is disabled by default dynamic config, and it should be considered beta-like quality in general.
+Understand what you are enabling before enabling it, and run it at your own risk.

 There are a variety of problems with the Scanner and Fixer related code, so please do not take this document as a sign that it is a structure we want to _keep_.
 It has just been confusing enough that it took substantial time to understand,